Mechanical Project Manager

 • Attend site surveys and produce detailed Site Audit Reports to aid project scope and costing.

-• Engage successfully with suppliers & contractors.
+• Engage successfully with suppliers and contractors.

 • Manage and expand sub‑contractor base.